hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 ➜  ~ g++ --version
 g++ (GCC) 11.1.0
 ```
-And there were few compile errors because of header missing.
+And there were few compile errors because of missing headers.
+But of course those changes are not yer compile errors in earlier version of g++ (e.g. g++-10.*).

-Here is PR with those changes, currently as draft until: https://github.com/hyperledger/iroha/pull/1662 would be merged, then I'll clean up the current PR.

 <!-- ### Requirements -->
 <!-- * Filling out the template is required.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion. -->